kubearmor/KubeArmor/README.md

 3. [Security Policy Examples](./documentation/security_policy_examples.md)
 4. [Technical Roadmap](./documentation/technical_roadmap.md)

-If you want to make a contribution, please refer to the following documents.
+If you want to make a contribution, please refer to the following documents too.

 1. [Contribution Guide](./documentation/contribution_guide.md)
 2. [Development Guide](./documentation/development_guide.md)

+# Screenshots

+1. KubeArmor's operations

+    TBU

+2. Policy violation

+    TBU

+3. Container-aware audit logs

+    TBU

 # Community

 * Slack

   Please join [KubeArmor Slack channel](https://kubearmor.herokuapp.com) to communicate with KubeArmor developers and other users.
+We always welcome having a discussion about the problems that you face during the use of KubeArmor.

 # License